-The Five Stages Of Self-Awareness Explain What Babies See In The Mirror
+The Five Stages Of Self-Awareness Explain When Babies Recognize Themselves In The Mirror

 Self-awareness, it turns out, comes in stages.
 Although Jennifer could comprehend the actions in the video, there was a disconnect when it came to understanding that the little girl in the video was, in fact, her.
 A little boy gazing into a mirror may understand that he’s looking at his own reflection, but not grasp that the image is what he looks like all the time, sans mirror.
 An older kid might comprehend the permanence of their image, but not fully understand that this is also the image that other people see.